 Elder Abuse, Neglect, and Exploitation

-In the face of ethical and legal mandates, practitioners must be able to recognize the signs of abuse, neglect, exploitation, or self-abuse that they may encounter among elders in their work, and they must be able to follow up appropriately.
-Reports of elder abuse appear to be on the rise, with occurrences in a range of different settings, from private residences and senior centers to nursing homes, hospitals, and assisted-living facilities.
+In the face of ethical and legal mandates, practitioners must be able to recognize the signs of abuse, neglect, exploitation, and self-neglect that they encounter in their work, and must be able to follow up appropriately.
 This course provides an understanding of abuse and neglect in its various forms, the signs and symptoms, reporting requirements, and how practitioners can work with Adult Protective Services and the other legal, medical, and community agencies that deal with this difficult and complex issue.

 Cost of Online Course: $120

 - Knowledge of the categories of elder abuse, the theories of possible causes, key policies and regulations regarding reporting, and the role of Adult Protective Services.